Jesus in the Bible

 And He said, Go into the city, to such a man, and tell him, The master saith, my time is near, I will keep the passover at thy house with my disciples: and the disciples did as Jesus ordered them,

-And the disciples did as Jesus directed them, and they prepared the Passover.
+And the disciples did as Jesus had appointed them, and made ready the Easter lamb.

 and the meal was proceeding, when Jesus said, "In solemn truth I tell you that one of you will betray me."